For the first-year law test, you are advised to memorise, word-for-word where appropriate, text in burgundy

 Judge, jury or magistrates?

 “You can’t influence a judge” is a popular saying among journalists.
-This relates to the principle that a story might influence a jury or magistrates because jurors and magistrates are not professional lawyers; but if a case is being heard only by a judge, there is less risk of contempt because of the idea that judges, as highly expert lawyers, are not influenced by media reports.
+This relates to the principle that a story might influence a jury or magistrates because jurors and magistrates are not professional lawyers; but if a case is being heard only by a judge, there is much less risk of contempt because of the idea that judges, as highly experienced lawyers, are not influenced by media reports.

 Only the Attorney General can bring a legal action under the Contempt of Court Act 1981.
 This is to protect the media from “revenge” cases being brought by people involved in trials.